 Peace be with all who enter here.

 Brother Anselm Philip King-Lowe, OSB

 If you or someone you know could benefit from my ministry of Spiritual and Grief Companionship, visit my website.

-If you would like to buy me a coffee, please scroll down to the bottom of the right side and click on the coffee mug.
-Thank you.
+If you feel led to buy me some coffee to help support this ministry, please scroll down to the bottom of the right sidebar and click on the Benedictine Coffee Mug.
+Thank you so very much.